Allied Health Professionals

 'I like working within SLT for HPFT because I get to work within a great team of SLTs who help me to learn a lot about the profession and support service users in their times of crisis with their communication and dysphagia needs.
 I work within a dynamic MDT in inpatient services and get the opportunity to do a lot of joint working with various professions.'

-'I love being an Occupational Therapist because I am able to work with such a wide variety of service users and I am passionate about empowering people to maximise their independence and focus on what matters to them.
+'I love being an Occupational Therapist because I am able to work with such a wide variety of service users and I am passionate about empowering people to maximize their independence and focus on what matters to them.
 When I joined HPFT I was part of the large Band 5 rotation before progressing to a Band 6 position in the Trust where I continue to access regular development opportunities.
 I feel proud to work for a forward-thinking Trust where every individual is valued and innovation is encouraged.'

 - Fran Perkins, Occupational Therapist